OchoaLab/simfam/README.md

 # simfam

 The goal of simfam is to simulate and model families with founders drawn from a structured population.
-The main function simulates a random pedigree for many generations with realistic reatures.
+The main function simulates a random pedigree for many generations with realistic features.
 Additional functions calculate kinship matrices, admixture matrices, and draw random genotypes across arbitrary pedigree structures starting from the corresponding founder values.

 ## Installation